Featured Article

 Welsh economy minister Edwina Hart said: “Together with the latest figures showing an increase in the number of construction jobs in Wales, today’s figures show that the construction sector in Wales is outperforming the UK as whole.
 Also the Index of Production for Wales shows a 3.1% increase when comparing the latest four quarters to the previous four quarters, while UK output fell by 1.6%.”

 With new build projects now starting all across Wales, demand for bricklayers, plasterers, carpenters and tilers is at an all-time high.
-This boom is expected to continue for years to come, giving skilled labourers job security as well as an eviable wage and a varied and active line of work.
+This boom is expected to continue for years to come, giving skilled labourers job security as well as an enviable wage and a varied and active line of work.
 However a college course can take years to provide you with the skills and qualifications to turn professional, which is why our range of intensive construction courses is the best solution.
 We train students to a professional standard, complete with the relevant qualifications, in a fraction of that time - without skimping on any of the quality.

-We also offer a wide variety of scope with our courses - if you'd like to intensively train as a carpenter then our professional carpentry course is right there for you, however if you'd like to try a variety of different trades then you can also build up your own multiskills course.
-Just let us know what your plans are and we'll do our best to accomodate them.
+We also offer a wide variety of scope with our courses - if you'd like to intensively train as a carpenter then our professional carpentry course is right there for you, however if you'd like to try a variety of different trades then you can also build up your own multi-skills course.
+Just let us know what your plans are and we'll do our best to accommodate them.

 To find out more give us a call on 0800 345 7492 or fill in the information form provided on the website.
 One our of advice team will be in touch shortly to answer any outstanding questions you might have.